A-08884

 Enforcement Authority

-Attorney general enforcement: the attorney general may apply to the supreme court for injunctive relief against violations of sections 86-a, 86-b, 87, 88, 89, or 89-a, without requiring proof of actual injury.
-Private right of action: any person harmed by a violation of sections 86-a, 86-b, 87, 88, 89, or 89-a may commence a plenary proceeding.
-At the motion to dismiss stage, the court shall presume the AI system was operated in violation of law and that the violation caused the alleged harm; the defendant must rebut by clear and convincing evidence.
-A developer may rebut presumptions by demonstrating compliance with the safe harbor under section 89-b.
-The supreme court has jurisdiction over all enforcement actions.
+Attorney General enforcement: the AG may apply to the Supreme Court for injunctive relief and civil penalties upon finding a violation.
+No proof of actual injury required for AG enforcement.
+Private right of action: any person harmed by a violation may commence a plenary proceeding.
+At the motion-to-dismiss stage, the court shall presume the AI system was created or operated in violation and that the violation caused the alleged harm; defendant may rebut by clear and convincing evidence.
+A developer may rebut by demonstrating compliance with the safe harbor under § 89-b.
+The Supreme Court has jurisdiction over all enforcement actions.

 Penalties

-AG enforcement: civil penalty of up to $20,000 per violation, injunctive relief, and restitution.
-Court may make allowances to the attorney general under CPLR § 8303(a)(6).
+AG enforcement: civil penalty of up to $20,000 per violation; injunctive relief; restitution; attorney's fees and costs as provided under CPLR § 8303(a)(6).
 Private right of action: compensatory damages and legal fees to the prevailing party.
-Whistleblower claims: appropriate relief as provided in Labor Law § 740(5).
-No statutory minimum for private plaintiffs; compensatory damages require proof of actual harm.
+AG injunctive relief does not require proof that any person was injured or damaged.
+Whistleblower retaliation claims may obtain appropriate relief as provided under Labor Law § 740(5).

 Who Is Covered